 Electrocardiogram (ECG or EKG)

 An electrocardiogram (ECG or EKG) is a test that measures the electrical activity of the heartbeat.
 An ECG gives two major kinds of information.
-First, by measuring time intervals on the ECG, a doctor can determine how long the electrical wave takes to pass through the heart.
+First, by measuring time intervals on the ECG, a doctor can determine how long the electrical wave takes to pass through different parts of the heart.
 Finding out how long a wave takes to travel from one part of the heart to the next shows if the electrical activity is normal or slow, fast or irregular.
-Second, by measuring the amount of electrical activity passing through the heart muscle, a cardiologist may be able to find out if parts of the heart are too large or are overworked.
+Second, by measuring the amount of electrical activity passing through the heart muscle, a cardiologist may be able to find out if parts of the heart are too large.

 Although ECG has "electro" in its name, it doesn't send electricity into the body.
 Instead, it receives tiny electrical impulses that the beating heart makes and records them in a zigzag pattern on a moving strip of paper.